250

 Humility – עֲנָוָה

-• Rambam (Hilchot Matanot Aniyim 10:4) stresses giving with dignity, so the recipient is not shamed.
-This cultivates humility in the giver, reminding us that wealth is not a source of pride but a means of serving Hashem and others.
+• Rambam (Hilchos Matanos Aniyim 10:4) stresses that charity must be given with dignity, so the recipient is not shamed.
+This requirement cultivates humility in the giver, reminding him that wealth is not a personal achievement but a tool for serving Hashem and others.
+The act of giving gently erodes pride and fosters a more modest, compassionate character.

 This Mitzvah's Fundamental Badges